WilliamMiceli/Personal-Rancher-Catalog/README.md

 * Have DATA_DIR be optional
 * Include logos for all stacks
 * Include descriptions and setup instructions for all stacks
+* Snipe-IT now has a simplified setup for Docker, so an update is needed there...

 ## Stack Completion Statuses